astrapi69/swing-components/README.md

 ```
 ext {
 			...
-    swingComponentsVersion = "5.9"
+    swingComponentsVersion = "5.10"
 			...
 }
 ```

-and than add the dependency to the dependencies area
+and then add the dependency to the dependencies area

 ```
 dependencies {